Attach a VLAN to a Linode

 -

 Optionally enter the IPv4 address you wish to assign to the VLAN's network interface on this machine.
 The IP address should be unique to avoid conflicts in the case other machines share the same address.
-If this field left blank, the Compute Instance will not be able to communicate with other Compute Instances on that VLAN until one of the following is true:
+If this field is left blank, the Linode will not be able to communicate with other Linodes on that VLAN until one of the following is true:

 - An IPAM address is added to the

-interface within the Compute Instance's Configuration Profile - An IP address is manually assigned to the network interface within the Compute Instance's internal configuration files.
+eth1interface within the Linode's Configuration Profile - An IP address is manually assigned to the network interface within the Linode's internal configuration files.

 See the Assigning an IPAM Address section on the Get Started guide for more information about IPAM and examples of valid IPAM addresses.